• Skip to main content

 Step 1

 Heat 3 tablespoons butter or olive oil in a large skillet over medium heat.
-Add 4 boneless skinless chicken breasts in a single layer, season with salt and pepper, cover pan and cook for 6 minutes per side, or until centers are no longer pink.
+Add 4 boneless skinless chicken breasts in a single layer, season with approximately 1/2 teaspoon salt and ground black pepper.

 Transfer the chicken to a cutting board and slice thinly; set aside.
 Do not clean out the pan.